The Mitigation Action Facility launches its Call for Projects 2023

 “We are proud of the world-leading efforts we’re making to move from fossil fuels to cleaner, cheaper and more secure renewable energy sources – and we want to do all we can to help other countries follow suit.
 This new Mitigation Action Facility, backed by UK Government funding, will support developing countries decarbonise their energy, transport and industrial sectors, cutting their overall emissions, and helping us keep 1.5 alive globally.”

-More information on eligibility and how to apply can be found on the Current Call page.
+More information on eligibility and how to apply can be found on the webpage of the Call for Projects 2023.

 The Mitigation Action Facility is a joint initiative of the German Federal Ministry for Economic Affairs and Climate Action (BMWK), UK Department for Energy Security & Net Zero (DESNZ), the Danish Ministry of Climate, Energy and Utilities (KEFM), the Danish Ministry of Foreign Affairs (MFA), the European Union and the Children’s Investment Fund Foundation (CIFF).